ai-mrkogao/ai-mrkogao.github.io/_posts/2018-06-21-RL-policyGradient.md

     Args:
         env: OpenAI environment. => class CliffWalkingEnv
-        estimator_policy: Policy Function to be optimized
+        estimator_policy: Policy Function to be optimized ,class PolicyEstimator
-        estimator_value: Value function approximator, used as a critic
+        estimator_value: Value function approximator, used as a critic, class ValueEstimator
         num_episodes: Number of episodes to run for
         discount_factor: Time-discount factor